heightcomparisonme/discordwrapped.com/data/md/see-discord-wrapped.md

+---
+title: 'See Discord Wrapped'
+description: 'How to visualize your Discord chat history and voice stats.'
+date: '2024-12-06'
+---

 # See Discord Wrapped

 Want to see your Discord Wrapped?
 Here is how you can visualize your chat history, voice time, and more.